cpeter/CHIP-SDK/README.md

 While it is possible to install the SDK natively, currently the only supported way is to run it from a virtual machine.

+*NOTE: the CHIP-SDK is updated regulary if you have an existing installation please have a look at the updating CHIP-SDK section below*

 ## System Requirements
 You'll need VirtualBox and Vagrant.
 For the virtual machine at least of free 1 GB RAM are necessary.